AhmedElsherbini/HTS_insilico_PCR/README.md

 # HTS_insilico_PCR
-# Easy_ML_compare

 This bash script aims to use Egon's perl script with hunderds or thousands of genomes. absoultly you should have good computer to do it!!

-## Installation
+## Usage
 Make sure that you have mafft (install it via conda or apt) !

-## Usage
-For your own comfort, make sure you have the files in the same directory as the tool!
+For your own comfort, make sure you have the (*.fna) genomes files in the same directory as perl and bash script !

 Type in your command line, then just answer questions !